Moz Keyword Explorer Review: I Love You, You’re Perfect, Now Change!

 Every Search journey starts with a query.
 While that query may change as search engines evolve, the game remains the same: serve up the most helpful asset to answer the query topic.
 We research keywords collectively and individually to better understand the underpinnings of user search interests.
 The better the data set, the better content assets we can develop to match those interests.

 When Google restricted its search data (again), grouping keywords and search volume for those not dropping considerable budgets into AdWords accounts, Moz Keyword Explorer bubbled up as a tool that offered more accurate search volume data and a better spread of long-tail terms.
 As such, I ran Moz’s keyword research tool through its paces, finding it both a source of wonderful information and serious frustration.
-Here’s why I love Moz Keyword Explorer, and why we might need some couple’s counseling.
+Here’s my Moz Keyword Explorer review, including why I love it, and why we might need some couple’s counseling.

 The Dream of a One Tool Solution